 - Crospovidone: There is an abundance of documented cases of serious allergenic response.

 - Sodium Benzoate: Especially dangerous because of its destructive effect on DNA.
 This means that the sodium benzoate consumed today may still be causing problems in future generations.
 Sodium benzoate is known to specifically attack the mitochondria of DNA.

 - Sodium Aluminosilicate Used as a food additive for its anti caking effect.

-- Looks for a multi where the dosage is at least 2-3 capsules per day.
+Tip: Look for multivitamins that indicates a dosage of at least 2-3 times per day.